AICP Candidate Pilot Program

 - Take the exam prior to earning professional planning experience

-Realize the Benefits
+Realize the Career Advancement Benefits

 Step One: Enroll in the AICP Candidate Pilot Program

-Starting in November 2017, qualified APA members may enroll in the program at any time during the year by:
+Qualified APA members may enroll in the program at any time during the year by:

-- Committing to the AICP Code of Ethics and Professional Conduct; and
+- Committing to the AICP Code of Ethics and Professional Conduct;

-- Paying a $20 fee.
+- Paying a $35 fee; and

 Requirements for Step Two depend on whether the AICP Candidate Pilot Program participant was a student or a graduate at the time he or she enrolled in the program.